Service pupil premium

-The Department for Education introduced the Service Pupil Premium (SPP) in April 2011 in recognition of the specific challenges children from Service families face and as part of the commitment to delivering the armed forces covenant.
+The Department for Education introduced the Service Pupil Premium (SPP), which is applicable only in England, in April 2011 in recognition of the specific challenges children from Service families face and as part of the commitment to delivering the armed forces covenant.

 State schools, academies and free schools in England, which have children of Service families in school years Reception to Year 11, can receive the SPP funding.
 It is designed to assist the school in providing the additional support that these children may need and is currently worth £300 per Service child who meets the eligibility criteria.

 There is useful guidance available on GOV.UK on Service Pupil Premium and what you need to know.

 Pupils attract the SPP if they meet the following criteria:-

 - One of their parents is serving in the regular armed forces.

 - Any child who has been registered as a Service child within the last 6 years even if their parents have left the Services.
 (Ever 6)

 - One of their parents died whilst serving in the armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.

 Examples of how SPP has been used can be found in the Best practice guide produced by the MOD.

 How Service Pupil Premium differs from the Pupil Premium